Russell Building: 821 Main Street

 What distinguishes this property is its age, architectural integrity, and the continuity of care behind it.
 The investment made in 2022 for the business’s 150th anniversary represents the latest example of this care.

-Project Work
+Project Work on Building

 The current 821 Main Street building represents a long-term preservation effort, with restoration and rehabilitation projects carried out in phases since the 1960s.